 Correlated Color Temperature is a relative measure of the color of light produced by a light source, including LEDs.
 Not all white light is the same so CCT is used to differentiate the “shades” of white.
 Higher CCTs correspond to cooler white light; conversely, lower CCTs correspond to warmer white light.
 Early white LEDs had broader CCT binning.
 As advancements in blue LED chip, phosphor and phosphor deposition technologies are made the CCT binning gets tighter resulting in more consistent color from LED to LED.

 As the binning improves from LED, so does the ability of LED luminaire to provide luminaires with more consistent white light.
 CCT binning improvements also enable LED luminaire manufacturers to offer different white CCTs including those similar to traditional technologies.
-Tighter binning enables greater CCT consistency; specifically, ANSI (American National Standards Institute) binning1 as required by ENERGY STAR®, the Designlights Consortium and the Lighting Facts™ label is the key to world class CCTs.
+Tighter binning enables greater CCT consistency; specifically, ANSI (American National Standards Institute) binning1 as required by ENERGY STAR®, the Designlights Consortium, and the Lighting Facts™ label is the key to world class CCTs.
 See Figure 3.
 Compare the smaller ANSI quadrangles on the right versus the larger quadrangles on the left.

 Lumen output binning

 In addition to CCT, LEDs are also binned for lumen output.
 If we did not bin this parameter we would have unacceptable variations in the lumen output of our LED luminaires.
 We design our LED luminaires to provide the precise lumen output required to meet lighting needs, so it is imperative that we use precise lumen output binning.
-As LED design and manufacturing technology improves LED manufacturers will continue to raise the bar on LED lumen output.
+As LED design and as manufacturing technology improves LED manufacturers will continue to raise the bar on LED lumen output.
 This enables us to continuously improve the lumen output of our LED luminaires.